-- 5.11.1 Definition and Rules - (a) Insurance provides selected coverage for the accidental loss of asset value. - (b) Generally, government infrastructure is not insured against disasters because relief is provided from the Disaster Fund through National Treasury.
-The Municipality can however elect to insure certain infrastructure risks. - (c) The Municipality's Insurance Management Policy describes the rules and responsibilities regarding the insuring of municipal assets.
+5.11.1 Definition and Rules

+- (a) Insurance provides selected coverage for the accidental loss of asset value. - (b) Generally, government infrastructure is not insured against disasters because relief is provided from the Disaster Fund through National Treasury.
+The Municipality can however elect to insure certain infrastructure risks.